vsbogd/opencog-integration/README.md

 ## Restrictions

-Only single workflow instance can be running at the same time.
-There is two reasons for this.
+### Only single workflow instance can be running at the same time.

 Because of CircleCI API restrictions workflow cannot be started via API with parameters passed.
 It is workarounded by setting build properties before build